-- Navy Medicine needs exemplary leaders able to thrive and inspire/deliver results, especially in complex and challenging times.
-Knowledge and proven performance/experience in a variety of settings including operational medicine, joint medical operations, readiness health care delivery, and Fleet/FMF support is necessary.
-Future leaders must understand and have experience across the continuum of care that is Navy Medicine.
-Additionally, Navy Medicine greatly values joint experience and formal education, including Professional Military Education (PME) and JPME (as progressing to Senior Officer) with knowledge and experience in a variety of settings including joint medical operations and current readiness health care delivery and operational warfighter and medical support initiatives.
+- Navy Medicine needs exemplary leaders able to inspire and deliver results in complex and challenging environments.
+Proven performance and knowledge obtained through a variety of experiences in various settings including: BUMED/Navy TYCOM and Joint headquarters, Fleet/Fleet Marine Force/Joint operational medical, Navy Medicine Readiness Training Command/Units supporting Defense Health Agency Medical Treatment Facility, Medical SYSCOM, Medical Research, Medical Support Commands are necessary.
+Future leaders must understand and have experience across the enterprise that is "ONE" Navy Medicine.
+Navy Medicine greatly values joint experience and formal education, including Professional Military Education.
 Duty or service in combined or other staff positions at senior levels of government should also be considered favorably.
-Reserve Medical.
-Community members are required to ensure that they meet the professional requirements of the billet that they fill and, if applicable, meeting the credentials and privileging requirements. - b.
-The Navy requires officers of exceptionally high professional, operational, clinical, and business competence with the intellectual capacity to think analytically and express themselves articulately.
-They must have the energy to help create and communicate Navy Medicine's vision, as well as build and motivate teams to accomplish that vision.
-They must also be able to balance readiness and operational requirements with Defense Health Agency needs.
-Navy Medicine leaders must be calculated risk-takers, inclusive in decision-making, and trusted by subordinates.
+Reserve Medical Community members are required to ensure that they meet the professional requirements of the billet that they fill and, if applicable, must meet any credentials and privileging requirements of billet. - b.
+The Navy requires officers of exceptionally high operational and clinical professional competence.
+They must possess critical thinking skills to analyze any situation and are willing to make risk informed decisions that address the root cause of any problem.
+They must also be able to succinctly articulate their findings and actions to patients and/or senior leaders depending on their professional practice.
+They must engage all stakeholders to help create and communicate Navy

+Medicine's vision, as well as build, empower and motivate teams to accomplish that vision.
+They must understand the balance of readiness and operational requirements.
 They must have the courage to stand on principles and demonstrate a clear potential to lead the Navy of the future.
-They must recognize talent and mentor, coach, and develop juniors, then build the environment in which subordinates can thrive.
-They must understand and use best clinical practices and business tools in managing the health and readiness of our operating forces to ensure they are healthy and on the job.
-Our Medical Community's leadership must be drawn from those officers who clearly understand Navy Medicine's obligation to support the Fleet and Marine Corps and demonstrate the capacity to meet the challenges of our commitment to maritime superiority.
-RC members with both Navy and Marine Corps experience or experience in Navy BSO's other than BSO 18 are also viewed favorably.
+They must recognize talent and mentor, coach, and develop juniors, then build the environment in which subordinates can thrive through instilling trust and confidence by subordinates.
+They must understand and use best clinical practices, business tools, and operational risk management in ensuring the readiness of our operating forces so they are healthy and on the job.
+Our Medical Community's leadership must be drawn from those officers who clearly understand Navy Medicine's obligation to support the Fleet, Marine Corps, and Joint Force and demonstrate the capacity to meet the challenges of our commitment to maritime superiority.
+RC members with sustained superior performance with both Navy and Marine Corps experience or Navy BSO's other than BSO 18 are also viewed favorably.